prabhjotsinghchadha/prabhjotsinghchadha/README.md

 # 🪂 Prabhjot Singh Chadha
-**`Digital Craftman (Developer/Freelancer)`**
+**`Digital Craftman`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I'm an CTO and Full Stacks Developer at FPS Lounge and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---